bartezr8/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 The group leader can be configured per process and is used in different situations.
 For example, when executing code in a remote terminal, it guarantees messages in a remote node are redirected and printed in the terminal that triggered the request.

-## `iodata` and `chardata`
+## `iodata` и `chardata`

 In all of the examples above, we used binaries when writing to files.
 In the chapter ["Binaries, strings and char lists"](/getting-started/binaries-strings-and-char-lists.html), we mentioned how strings are made of bytes while char lists are lists with unicode codepoints.

-The functions in `IO` and `File` also allow lists to be given as arguments.
-Not only that, they also allow a mixed list of lists, integers and binaries to be given:
+The functions in `IO` и `File` also allow lists to be given as arguments.
+Not only that, they also allow a mixed list of lists, integers и binaries to be given:

 ```iex
 iex> IO.puts 'hello world'